Published 31 Jan 2023

 When a crisis arises, employers would do well to honestly communicate the situation to their employees clearly and effectively instead of trying to cover it up.
 Employees want to be trusted by their supervisors and managers and often feel like they should be privy to the details of an organizational crisis especially if it could end up directly affecting them.
 When it’s clear that the organization trusts its employees by being honest especially in crises, employees often pay that trust back which translates to performing their work at a higher level.

 Don’t – Leave Details Vague and Let Employees Speculate

-Organizations that choose to keep crisis details vague, if not completely hidden from its employees, leave room for speculation.
+Organizations that choose to keep crisis details vague, if not completely hidden from their employees, leave room for speculation.
 Speculation erodes trust between the organization and its employees since it almost always reflects badly on the company.
-A good organization understands the need to keep employees in the loop to dispel malicious rumors before they start brewing, and be open about the legitimate problems the organization is currently facing in order to maintain trust, and open the possibility for cooperation.
+A good organization understands the need to keep employees in the loop to dispel malicious rumors before they start brewing, and be open about the legitimate problems the organization is currently facing to maintain trust, and open the possibility for cooperation.

 Do – Communicate With Customers and Stakeholders

-Whether your organization is facing an isolated crisis, or a global crisis that the entire world is dealing with, your customers and stakeholders expect your assurance through clear and honest communication.
+Whether your organization is facing an isolated crisis or a global crisis that the entire world is dealing with, your customers and stakeholders expect your assurance through clear and honest communication.
 You will need to be open about the situation, what is being done to manage it, including the necessary adjustments concerning commitments to both customers and stakeholders.
 This gives them peace of mind by knowing that you have not forgotten your responsibility and that you still intend to do your part in the midst of the crisis.